Disha9248/PowerBI_Projects/PWC Call Center/Readme.md

 ![Call Center Dashboard](https://github.com/user-attachments/assets/06160587-37d1-4444-9f70-137680826e29)<br><br>

+## Findings

+- The call center is handling a significant number of customer interactions, requiring efficient resource allocation.
+- Nearly 1 in 5 callers abandon their calls before resolution, indicating potential issues like long wait times or ineffective IVR systems.
+- While a 68.07% of customers are satisfied, there is room for improvement in service quality to increase satisfaction levels.
+- Approximately 27% of calls remain unresolved, which may indicate knowledge gaps, process inefficiencies, or product-related issues.
+- Calls are taking over 3 minutes on average, suggesting the need for better agent training or automation of common inquiries.
+- Streaming (1022 calls) and Technical Support (1019 calls) are the most frequent issues, highlighting potential service gaps.
+- A total of 813 customers (417 Very Dissatisfied, 396 Dissatisfied) show clear signs of frustration, requiring urgent attention.
+- Call volume is highest during midday and decreases in the evening, suggesting a need for better workforce management.
+- Saturdays have the highest call volume (836 calls), followed by weekdays with a steady decline towards Thursday.
+- The majority of customers fall into "Normal" or "Satisfied" categories, but nearly 1343 customers (Not Served + Dissatisfied categories) indicate service issues.

 ## Conclusion
-This project provides an excellent opportunity for me as a beginners to gain tableau knowledge to solve practical data problems.
+This project provides an excellent opportunity for me as a beginners to gain Power BI knowledge to solve practical data problems.
 By working through these, I gain hands-on experience with Visulization, graphs, date manipulation, and conditional logic.